oxylabs/amazon-scraper/README.md

 # Amazon Scraper

-Oxylabs’ Amazon Scraper API is an advanced scraping solution designed to collect real-time localized data and search information from Amazon hassle-free.
-Check out this quick overview of all the available data source values we support with Amazon.
+Oxylabs' Amazon Scraper API allows users to easily scrape publicly-available data from any page on Amazon, such as reviews, pricing, and product information.
+If you're interested in testing out this powerful tool, you can [**sign up for a free trial on the Oxylabs website.**](https://oxylabs.io/products/scraper-api/ecommerce/amazon)

 ### Overview